All Episodes

 He could have prevented people from talking to Mueller.

-He could have fired Muller, by the way.
+He could have fired Mueller.

-Muller turns out to be dead wrong on the law.
+Mueller turns out to be dead wrong on the law.

-He has some idea that if in fact the president had decided to fire Mueller, indeed, firing Comey, he thinks could be an obstruction of justice.
+He has some idea that if, in fact, the president had decided to fire Mueller, indeed, firing Comey, he thinks could be an obstruction of justice.

 He just has the law wrong.

-All the anti-Trump people are writing terrible reviews saying I never should have been allowed to do the introduction to the book because I'm objective and honest and nonpartisan.
+All the anti-Trump people are writing terrible reviews saying I never should have been allowed to do the introduction to the book because I'm objective and honest and non-partisan.

-I end by saying I would have written the same review, the same introduction if the shoe had been on the other foot.
+I end by saying I would have written the same review, the same introduction, if the shoe had been on the other foot.

 If Hillary Clinton had been impeached improperly or been subject to an investigation improperly, I would have been defending her as well.